jonaskohler/AdaptiveNormsNewton/README.md

-# Ellipsoidal Trust Region Methods for Neural Network Optimization
+# Adaptive Norms for Deep Learning with Regularized Newton Methods

 ## Installation